nesmon/Kimiwa/README.md

 Moreover bear in mind the license of Kimiwa if you use some part of the code present in this repository for personal project.
 Read [this](./LICENSE) for more information about the license of the project.

-# Librairy and service used
+# Library and service used
 - **Discord API** : [Eris.js](https://abal.moe/Eris/) by **abalabahaha**
 - **Reaction Message** : [eris-reaction](https://www.npmjs.com/package/eris-reactions) by **Riyacchi**
 - **Anime/Manga search engine** : [Kitsu](https://kitsu.io) with [Anifetch](https://www.npmjs.com/package/anifetch) by **intrnl**